visakan4/shopifyBackEndChallenge/README.md

 REQUEST TYPE: POST

 1. Get the Input JSON
-2. Check if the orderId exists.
+2. Check if the orderId exists and make sure that order is not in CANCELLED state.
 3. If the orderId does not exist set the orderStatus to ORDER_ID_NOT_FOUND and return the response.
 4. Prepare the Query to update the orderStatus to "CANCELLED" from Orders table
 5. Execute the query